SimonSchrodi/simonschrodi.github.io/_pages/about.md

 ---

 <!--## Simon's personal academic website-->
-Hi and welcome to my (Simon Schrodi's) personal academic website!
+Hi and welcome to my (Simon Schrodi's) personal website!

 ### About me